hinzed1127/notes/Frontend-masters/Intro-to-containers/intro-to-containers.md

 - Useful for cleaning up after yourself and not leaving old containers around

 **PROTIP**: pipe JSON output in terminal to jq for colorized output

+ex: `cat data.json | jq`

+## Useful Docker Features

+### Using Containers for Dev Environments

+### Dev Containers with Visual Studio Code

+`docker run --env DATA_PATH=/data/num.txt --mount type=volume,src=incrementor-data,target=/data incrementor` `docker run --rm -it --mount type=bind,source="$(pwd)",target=/src -p 1313:1313 -u hugo jguyomard/hugo-builder:0.55 hugo server -w --bind=0.0.0.0`

+## Closing online audience questions

+### What's the difference between `RUN` and `CMD`?

+`RUN` is a buildtime command

+- When you run `docker build`, this is a step in setting up, i.e. building, your docker container

+`CMD` is runtime

+- This is the command that's actually executed when you start up a docker container